SensorsINI/argo/README.md

 Autonomous sail boat

-This repository contains all files that need to be in the in the ROS package sail.
+This repository contains all the files that need to be in the in the ROS package sail.